cimaja/matwenger/content/projects/your-groove.md

 ## Overview

-As UX Designer at Microsoft, I developed Your Groove, a personalized music discovery feature powered by machine learning.
+As product Designer at Microsoft, I developed Your Groove, a personalized music discovery feature powered by machine learning.
 This project revolutionized how users discover new music by creating custom playlists based on their listening patterns.

 ## Key responsibilities

 - Lead the design direction for the end to end experience
 - Shaped the discovery algorithm interface
 - Worked with engineering teams to implement the design across Windows 10, Mobile (iOS & Android), and Xbox consoles.
-- Conducted user research, competitive analysis, and created user flows, wireframes, and prototypes.
+- Conducted user research, competitive analysis, prototypes and final deliverables.

 ## Impact